ControlSystemStudio/phoebus/app/save-and-restore/app/doc/index.rst

 -----------

 Nodes in the tree can be copied (mouse + modifier key) or moved using drag-n-drop.
 The following restrictions apply:
-* Only folder and save configuration can be copied or moved.
+* Only folder and configuration nodes can be copied or moved.
 * Configuration nodes cannot be copied or moved to the root folder node.
 * Target node (i.e. drop target) must be a folder.